 Paxton Pits Nature Reserve is a rich mosaic of wildlife habitats, with beautiful lakes, riverside, meadow, reedbed, scrub and woodland.
 It is open for visitors all year round, and has a Visitor Centre for refreshments, books and friendly expertise open most days – in usual times – 10am-4.30pm.

-In these unprecedented times, however, the Nature Reserve paths are open, but for the health and safety of our visitors, volunteers and Huntingdonshire District Council staff, the Visitor Centre and toilets are closed until further notice.
-All events and work parties have been cancelled.
+In these unprecedented times, however, the Nature Reserve paths are open, and the Visitor Centre and toilets are now open on a limited basis, with social distancing measures in place.
+All events and work parties have been cancelled until further notice.

 Famous for its nightingales and cormorants – and host to a wide variety of other birds, insects, mammals and flora – you’re sure to have a great experience whatever time of year you visit.